Department of Oral and Maxillofacial Pathology

 • The Department of Oral and Maxillofacial Pathology at SRM Kattankulathur Dental College & Hospital was established in 2007.

-• The department has well-designed chambers allotted for clinical examination, student's laboratory, and museum with numerous mounted specimens, models, and posters.
+• The Department has well-designed chambers allotted for clinical examination, student's laboratory, and museum with numerous mounted specimens, models, and posters.

 • Oral and maxillofacial pathology is concerned with diagnosis and study of causes and effects of diseases affecting the oral and maxillofacial region.